LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 **CPS Integration**

-The CPS has a extra feature added to download the Kep's data and upload this to the radio, as well as setting the date / time of the radio.
+The CPS has an extra feature added to download the Kep's data and upload this to the radio, as well as setting the date / time of the radio.
 In the Extras -> OpenGD77 support screen of the CPS.
 Connect the USB cable to the radio, make sure the radio is turned on, and press the "Install satellite Keps" button.
-The CPS defaults to downloading the Keps from a specific web URL, however if the operator perfers to use a differnt source of Kep's data, they can change the URL.
+The CPS defaults to downloading the Keps from a specific web URL, however if the operator prefers to use a different source of Kep's data, they can change the URL.

 The satellites which are imported and uploaded to the radio are defined in the file satellites.txt which is installed with the CPS into its installation directory.
 This file is a standard format CSV file, and contains the satellite catalog number, as well as the display name in the radio, and the Tx, Rx frequencies and Tx CTCSS as well as the "Arming" CTCSS for satellites which use an "Arming" tone.
 The operator can edit this file to add or remove satellites as required.
 The maximum number of satellites which can be loaded into the radio is 15, but currently there are 8 AMSAT satellites in this data